SJReddy1/Dbms_proj/README.md

  It was my DBMS PROJECT to make "ALL INDIA SPORTS TRAINING ACADEMY"

- Used htmal, css, php and mysql.
+ Used html, css, php and mysql.